DikshaKapoor15/campus-version-of-facebook/README.md

 1. Download Pycharm using the .exe file in the link https://drive.google.com/file/d/19HyliB_XzTKOBEi4dmV8wpzQZCZsh5j_/view?usp=drive_web (Using Pycharm is advised but not mandatory.
 Can be done in VS Code as well)
 2. Create a new project in Pycharm.
-3. Clone the git repo "main" from the Github.
+3. Clone the git repo "final22" from the Github.
 4. Navigate into app through the command `cd app`
 5. Requirements.txt contains all the requirements for the code to run.
 6. Install requirements with the command `pip install -r requirements.txt`